adrianavv1/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors

 This is a simple rock paper scissor game.
-In this app we implement useEffect and useState from react.
+In this app I implement useEffect and useState from react.
 It was a fun way to practice React :)
 Hope you enjoy!